 Indianapolis Animal Care Services (IACS) sent out a grave warning yesterday to dog lovers everywhere.
 In the past week alone, the shelter has seen dozens of dogs at their intake doors infected with canine parvovirus.
 Canine parvovirus is completely preventable with a routine vaccination.
-While the benefits and risks of vaccines have been debated, especially for humans, these preventative measures are extremely successful at protecting our pups from dangerous diseases.
+These preventative measures are extremely successful at protecting our pups from dangerous diseases.

 IACS said on Facebook,

 Canine parvovirus, or parvo, is a highly contagious, life-threatening disease and it’s only going to continue to spread throughout our community unless pet owners heed the warnings and get their dogs vaccinated against it.

 The warning included pictures of two adorable puppies.
 These poor babies were surrendered by their family when they tested positive for the virus.
 Tragically, there was a third puppy in their care that did not survive the drive to the shelter.
 Someone failed to protect these puppies, and they sadly will pay for it with their lives.